ros2/design/articles/actions.md

 The purpose of this service is to request the cancellation of one or more goals on the action server.
 The result indicates which goals will be attempted to be canceled.
-Whether or not a goal is actually canceled is indicated by the status topic and the result service.
+Whether or not a goal transitions to the CANCELED state is indicated by the status topic and the result service.

 The cancel request policy is the same as in ROS 1.